laumonfort/RickandMortyApp/README.md

 ###  Extra features that I will add in the future 🚀

+- ~~Improve the architecture~~ Implemented MVVM architecture pattern🩵
+- Tests
+- Support dark mode 🌙
 - Add a tab bar
-- Support dark mode 🌙
-- Tests
-- ~~Improve the architecture~~ Implement MVVM ✅
 - Add favorites
 - Filters via the search bar

 ###  Keep in mind: